Nilesh2697/pepperfry_clone/README.md

     1.Clone the repo using https://github.com/Vinesh3124/pepperfry_clone.git.

-    2.Open the backend folder and run the command npm run server in terminal to start the backend.
+    2.Open the backend folder and run the command npm i and then npm run server in terminal to start the backend.

     3.On success it will show all the connected endpoints in the terminal.